-Shot blasting is an environmentally friendly method used to remove surface rust, mill scale and paint.
+Shot blasting is offered from Dartford, through London and Essex, using an environmentally friendly method to remove surface rust, mill scale and paint.
 It is a common process carried out in almost every industry where metal is used.

 Shot blasting cleans and prepares the surfaces in readiness for hot zinc spraying, painting or powder coating.
 A blasting standard of SA 2.5 prepares the surface with a uniform anchor pattern prior to applying coating.

 Blasting Standards: ISO 8501-1: 2007 SS05 5900 (88)

 |(White Metal)||SSPC – SP5||NACE 1|